d3s-trento/contiki-uwb/dev/dw1000/statetime.md

 # Statetime

-Statetime is a module for the DW1000 radio used to compute dwell times using the accurate timestamps reported by the radio combined with analytical models on the expected frame duration.
+Statetime is a module for the DW1000 radio used to compute dwell times, i.e. the time spent in each state, using the accurate timestamps reported by the radio combined with estimates on expected frame durations.

 Statetime is built replicating a subset of the DW1000 radio state machine and provides mechanism to infer dwell times also when complex